1995parham-me/swagger/README.md

 ## Introduction

-These days, Iran is under heavy sanctioned and global services are not available in Iran, but you can start using them at your localhost.
+These days, Iran is under heavy sanctioned and global services are not available in Iran.
+One these global services is [Swagger](https://swagger.io/), but you can start using them at your localhost.
 Run as easy as:

 ```bash
 docker compose up -d
 ```

-Then navigate into <http://127.0.0.1:7880> to have your Swagger Editor.
+Then navigate into <http://127.0.0.1:7880> to have your Swagger Editor 💃.